 He co-produced the platinum-selling Dukes hit single "Vampires" and follow up album "Still Life" in 2012.

-2014 saw his appointment to co-artistic director for the 20th anniversary Coca Cola Christmas in the Park.
-In 2015 Godfrey was back co-directing both the 50th anniversary APRA Silver Scrolls and Musical Directing the 21st anniversary Coca Cola Christmas in the Park.
+2014 saw his appointment to the co-artistic director for the 20th anniversary Coca-Cola Christmas in the Park.
+In 2015 Godfrey was back co-directing both the 50th-anniversary APRA Silver Scrolls and Musical Directing the 21st anniversary Coca-Cola Christmas in the Park.

-Godfrey lectures in popular music studies at the University of Auckland and contributes a regular column for NZ Musician called X-factory.
+Godfrey lectures in popular music studies at the University of Auckland and contributed a regular column for NZ Musician called X-factory from 2007-2017.